mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 * DATAGRAM frames do inherit the QUIC connection's congestion controller.
 This means that although there is no frame-level flow control, DATAGRAM frames may be delayed until the controller allows them to be sent, or dropped (with an optional notification to the sending application).
 Implementations can also delay sending DATAGRAM frames to maintain consistent packet pacing (as described in {{Section 7.7 of ?RFC9002}}), and can allow an application to specify a sending expiration time, but these capabilities are not mandated by the standard and may not be present in all implementations.
 * DATAGRAM frames cannot be fragmented.
 They are limited in size by the max_datagram_frame_size transport parameter, and further limited by the max_udp_payload_size transport parameter and the Maximum Transmission Unit (MTU) of the path between endpoints.
 * DATAGRAM frames belong to a QUIC connection as a whole.
 There is no QUIC-level way to multiplex/demultiplex DATAGRAM frames within a single QUIC connection.
 Any multiplexing identifiers must be added, interpreted, and removed by an application, and they will be sent as part of the payload of the DATAGRAM frame itself.

+Because QUIC datagrams are an extension to QUIC, a RoQ endpoint cannot count on a RoQ peer supporting that extension.
+The RoQ endpoint may discover that its peer does not support datagrams while using signaling to set up QUIC connections, but may also discover that its peer has not negotiated the use of this extension during the QUIC handshake.
+When this happens, the RoQ endpoint needs to make a decision about what to do next.

+* If the use of QUIC datagrams was critical, the endpoint can simply close the QUIC connection, allowing someone or something to correct this mismatch, so that QUIC datagrams can be used.
+* If the use of QUIC datagrams was not critical, the endpoint can negotiate the use of QUIC streams instead.

 ## Supported RTP Topologies {#topologies}